Sadaf-Tariq/pp1-everythingdesi/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://sadaf-tariq.github.io/pp1-everythingdesi/

 # Credits
+* Content
   * [Font awesome](https://fontawesome.com/) provided the icon for my header and cover text on the hero-image element
   * [w3schools](https://www.w3schools.com/) helped me in creating my form
+  * [w3schools](https://www.w3schools.com/) helped me in creating my button for the menu page
-* [StackOverflow](https://www.stackoverflow.com) helped me to create a custom bottom border on the specialty section heading
+  * [StackOverflow](www.stackoverflow.com) helped me to create a custom bottom border on the speciality section heading
+  * [StackOverflow](www.stackoverflow.com) helped me to remove the error I was getting for an anchor element inside the button element
+  * The code for the social media link for the footer was taken from Code Institute [Love Running](https://github.com/Sadaf-Tariq/love-running/blob/main/index.html) project
+  * The text for the home page was taken from [Wikipedia](www.wikipedia .com) and some open-source sites
+  * The logo image for the website was taken from [Wix](www.wix.com)
+  * I got the inspiration for the website from Zouq restaurant, Koyla restaurant, and David Smyth Catering
+  * [w3schools](https://www.w3schools.com/), [StackOverflow](www.stackoverflow.com),  and Code Institute's walkthrough project [Love Running](https://github.com/Sadaf-Tariq/love-running) helped me so much throughout my project

+* Media
   * The images used in the website were taken from [Pexels](https://www.pexels.com/)